AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/README.md

 ## 3. If some functionality from ROS1 is needed along with ROS2 :

 Two ways to tackle this sitation : 1.
-Use ROS2-ROS1 bridge.
-2. Use both ROS1-ROS2 multiple distribution installation on system.
+Use ROS2-ROS1 bridge. or 2.
+Use both ROS1-ROS2 multiple distribution installation on system.
 Refer ROS documentation for details.

 ### References :